Updated March 21, 2023

 Rural Mexicans – corn

-Each of these starches is combined with a few locally grown, seasonal fruits and vegetables.
+Each of these starches is combined with a few locally grown, seasonal vegetables.

 B12 should be added as at least 5 micrograms daily after 3 years on any version of the McDougall Diet or if pregnant or nursing a baby while on the diet.